LBHackney-IT/lbh-frontend/docs/components/pagination.md

 It works well when paired with a table of data.

 This kind of pagination is more complex than most resident-facing services need.
-If you need to show more results than can comfortably fit on a single page, consider using a simpler "previous/next page" pattern instead.
+If you need to show more results than can comfortably fit on a single page, consider using [simple pagination](/components/simple-pagination) instead.

 <PreviewArea>
 <nav className="lbh-pagination">